- General Examination FAQs

 - Screen Resolution: 1024 x 768 minimum resolution; 1920 x 1080 resolution recommended

-- Operating System: Windows 8.1 or higher / MacOS 10.13 or higher except for 13.0 through 13.2.1 and 14.0.
+- Operating System: Windows 8.1 or higher / MacOS 12.0 or higher except for 13.0 through 13.2.1.
+Important: All versions below MacOS 12.0 are NOT supported.
 (ProProctor currently does not support Linux products.)
-Please note: Please upgrade to the latest version of MacOS Ventura; MacOS Sonoma is not supported.

 - Web Browser: current version of Google Chrome

-- Internet Connection Speed: 1.0 Mbps or greater
+- Internet Connection Speed: 5.0 Mbps or greater download speed; 0.5 Mbps or greater upload speed

 - Internet Connection: Your internet connectivity can be impacted by a number of factors.
 If you are using Wi-Fi, please position your device where you have a strong signal.
 For the best experience, use an Ethernet cable to connect directly to the router.
 Mobile hot-spots are not able to be used.